The Rise of the 4 Asian Tigers: Why your Business Needs Them

 What are the Asian Tigers?

-From North to South–the Asian Tigers include South Korea, Taiwan, Hong Kong, and Singapore.
+From North to South--the Asian Tigers include South Korea, Taiwan, Hong Kong, and Singapore.

 South Korea, Taiwan, Hong Kong, and Singapore have one thing in common: rapid growth through industrialization.
 This transformation began in the 1960s when transnational companies (TNCs) sought new areas with lower labor costs.
 These four regions represent the first generation of newly industrialized countries (NICs).
 Japanese TNCs led the way in seeking new areas for their operations.
 It was natural that chose neighbors like South Korea and Taiwan as hosts for their manufacturing operations.
+The economic advantages of the Asian Tiger regions include:

 • Well-developed infrastructures - roads, ports and railways.